Lohni/darts/README.md

       it into Android studio.
     * When reaching `v1.0.0`, it is planned to be made available on the Google Play Store.

-## Todo's

-* **Practice**: Add a practice mode to bundle one or more game modes into a repeatable routine.
-* **UI**: Rework/Enhance the user experience and layout.
-As there are a lot of different phone spec's out there, it is hard to guarantee expected behaviour for them all.

 ## Disclaimer